Pablito14/DS-A/README.md

 Sorts an array from left to right iteratively placing each new element into the appropriate index.

 ### Approach and Efficiency
-At it’s worst, the array is in the reverse order, giving a quadratic runtime of O(n^2), but on average it isn't the worst possible runtime so it will still be O(n^2) with any data set.
+At it’s worst, the array is in the reverse order, giving a runtime of O(n^2), but on average it isn't going to be the worst possible runtime so it will still be O(n^2) with any data set.
+As for space, all this is doing is sorting the same array in place so it takes the same amount of space or O(1)

-### Solution
-image placeholder